hacks-guide/Guide_Wii/docs/bricks.md

 ## Semibrick

 ### Symptoms
-When navigating to Wii Settings, you get an error from the Opera web browser along the lines of `You tried to access the address (URL), which is currently unavailable.` In some cases, some parts of the Wii Settings menu may still be accessible, but other parts may not (such as the Country menu).
+When navigating to Wii Settings, you get an error from the Opera web browser with something along the lines of `You tried to access the address (URL), which is currently unavailable.` In some cases, some parts of the Wii Settings menu may still be accessible, but other parts may not (such as the Country menu).

 ### Cause
 A semibrick occurs when a different region Wii Menu or a different region custom theme is installed.
 As the Wii Settings menu is rendered using HTML pages with Opera, themes often replace these pages and put them in different directories; essentially leading to a `404 Not Found` error but in the form of a console brick.